High Oil Pressure – Main Causes and Treatment

 Faulty Sending Unit

 The oil pressure-sending unit is what controls the gauge in the dash of your vehicle.
-You’ll receive false readings if it’s defective for one reason or another.
+You’ll receive imprecise readings if it’s defective for one reason or another.
 The only way to check for this failure is to inspect the oil pressure manually.

 First, check that the engine has cooled down enough to work on.
 Then, put the transmission in neutral or park and apply the hand brake.
 Next, locate the sending unit (usually found near the oil pan).
 Be sure to have an oil drip pan ready since when you remove the sending unit, you’ll likely meet a few drips.